anisarambelieva/devops-upskill-final-project/README.md

+Hello!
 Thank you for your interest in this repository! 🥹 Here you’ll find my final project for [Telerik’s DevOps Upskill program](https://www.telerikacademy.com/upskill/devops).
-The goal of the project is to build a complete automated software delivery pipeline.
+The goal is to build a complete automated software delivery pipeline.

 The app being deployed is a simple one - a web page that collects names and email addresses and stores them in the cloud.
 Technologies used for the app - python, flask, DynamoDB.